Is there a time to wear shoes or not? Discover the science, etiquette, pros and cons to wear shoes indoors and outdoors.

 - pesticides, herbicides or other chemicals present

-As you can see, going barefoot isn’t a panacea but when you can go sans shoes, it’s fun indeed.
+As you can see, going barefoot isn’t always a panacea but when you can go sans shoes, it’s fun indeed.